johnnyfan1979/public_doc/documentation/Titan_S10_SOM/Titan_S10_revB_Ethernet_PortB_GMII_skew_settings.md

-To adjust the GMII gmac skew settings for rev.B Titan S10 SoM, the following modifications need to be made in the original socfpga_stratix10_titan_s10_som.dts:
+To adjust the Ethernet Port B's GMII gmac skew settings for rev.B Titan S10 SoM, the following modifications need to be made in the original **socfpga_stratix10_titan_s10_som.dts**:

 1. Remove the previous SGMII information and delete the following node information from the file.